Munkacs (Hasidic dynasty): Educational institutions

 Rabbi Moshe Leib Rabinovich founded a network of large educational institutions, both yeshivas and girls' schools, running from pre-school through high school, as well as post-graduate advanced learning kollels for married men.
 The girls' schools are called Bnos Frima, and the yeshivas Tiferes Bunim.
 Munkacs also operates youth summer camps, Chaim V'Shalom, in the Catskill Mountains during the summer months.
 Three of these camps exist for boys under fifteen.
-The older boys Yeshiva rent out unofficially various bungalows and cabins for them.
-Due to limited space the rabbi Moshe Leib founded a learning program for extra boys who are given a talmudic tractate to learn and receive stipend and gifts depending on how well they do on the test.
-The schools are known for very high quality in depth study of Talmud as apposed to Sanz which learn not in depth and expect the students finish the Talmud before they graduate.
-They are known to strongly discourage boys from secular jobs which conflict with Jewish law(doctor because of college or where they would be with women)and instead get as many as possible in to the kollel.
-They dislike hiring litvaks to teach or members of other groups.
-Thus after kollel the boys often become rabbis in the school.
-Other than this the community has many ritual scribes and kosher butchers most of whom commute to Kiryas Joel to butcher Satmar meat and the scribes work throughout New York.
+The older boys' yeshiva rents out unofficially various bungalows and cabins for them.
+Due to limited space, Rabbi Moshe Leib founded a learning program for extra boys who are given a Talmudic tractate to learn and receive a stipend and gifts depending on how well they do on the test.
+The schools are known for very high quality in-depth study of Talmud as opposed to Sanz, which learns not in depth and expects the students to finish the Talmud before they graduate.
+They are known to strongly discourage boys from secular jobs which conflict with Jewish law (doctor, because of college or where they would be with women) and instead get as many as possible into the kollel.
+They dislike hiring Litvaks to teach or members of other groups.
+Thus, after kollel, the boys often become rabbis in the school.
+Other than this, the community has many ritual scribes and kosher butchers, most of whom commute to Kiryas Joel to butcher Satmar meat, and the scribes work throughout New York.

-This has led to the sect being in to some degree poorer than others.
-In a sense that some sects have tremendously rich men who may donate millions to the community, Such as Satmar where boys are expected to earn a big leaving and give back to the community through schools feeding the poor etc. Though on average their men have more stable jobs unlike some groups where almost all families survive on charity or government funding.
-Three boy's camps exist in the US with another for kids in Canada.
-In total the population enrolled in the various educational institutions exceed seven thousand worldwide.
+This has led to the sect being to some degree poorer than others.
+In a sense that some sects have tremendously rich men who may donate millions to the community, such as Satmar, where boys are expected to earn a big living and give back to the community through schools, feeding the poor, etc. Though on average their men have more stable jobs unlike some groups where almost all families survive on charity or government funding.
+Three boys' camps exist in the US, with another for kids in Canada.
+In total, the population enrolled in the various educational institutions exceeds seven thousand worldwide.